waimun/ts-starter/README.md

 ### Install

 - Node.js is required to install project dependencies.
 Use the latest version whenever possible.
-- Run `npm install` in the root of the project directory to install the dev dependencies.
+- Run `npm ci` in the root of the project directory to install all dependencies.

 ### Usage